WebberZone/crp-taxonomy/README.md

 ## Description

-[CRP Taxonomy Tools](https://webberzone.com/downloads/crp-taxonomy/) is an extension for [Contextual Related Posts](https://webberzone.com/plugins/contextual-related-posts/) that adds another degree of related posts matching by adding the option to restrict these related posts to the same category, tag or custom taxonomy.
+[Related Posts by Categories and Tags](https://webberzone.com/downloads/crp-taxonomy/) is an extension for [Contextual Related Posts](https://webberzone.com/plugins/contextual-related-posts/) that adds another degree of related posts matching by adding the option to restrict these related posts to the same category, tag or custom taxonomy.

 Additionally, you can also disable the contextual matching engine either on posts/pages or on only custom post types.